KaleemFAST/playstore-scraper-php/README.md

-playstore-scraper-php is a php script for downloading Android application,available online.
+Playstore-scraper-php is a php script designed for downloading Android application from different sources available online, GooglePlay etc.